 15.1 All notices under this Agreement MUST be in writing, signed and dated and are to be sent by postal service postage prepaid and addressed to Protect America, Inc., 3800 Quick Hill Road, Building 1-100, Austin, Texas 78728, or to Customer at the address shown on this Agreement.
 Customer will notify PAI in writing of any change of address for the purpose of giving notices under this Agreement.
 Notices by PAI are effective five days after mailing if mailed in accordance with this Section whether received or not.

-15.2 PAI may contact Customer by landline, wireless device, facsimile, e-mail, or other internet facilities, with respect to Equipment and services PAI provides under this Agreement, and new offerings of systems or services PAI may make available in the future.
+15.2 PAI may contact Customer by landline, wireless device, facsimile, SMS, e-mail, or other internet facilities, with respect to Equipment and services PAI provides under this Agreement, and new offerings of systems or services PAI may make available in the future.
+All calls to PAI can be recorded for quality assurance purposes.
 Telephone calls from PAI to Customer may be placed using automated technology.
 Before PAI may contact the Customer by phone, the Customer must give PAI express written consent.
 This consent is not implied by these Terms and Conditions, and is not required to make a purchase.

 Protect America, Inc. (sometimes referred to as "PAI") offers you the ability to fill out and sign your monitoring agreement using this web site.
 These disclosures will help you decide whether you would like to continue with our electronic process or not.
 Please read this carefully.
 By clicking the 'I AGREE' button below, you agree to use electronic communications, electronic records and electronic signatures rather than using paper documents for the forms provided on this site.
 If you prefer to use paper forms, please contact Protect America at 1-877-230-1739, Option 1, or via email.